oazmi/esbuild-plugin-deno/readme.md

 - {@link "mod"!jsrPlugin}: provides a `jsr:` to `https://jsr.io/` path-resolver.
-- {@link "mod"!npmPlugin}: provides a resolver that strips away `npm:` specifier prefixes, so that package-resources can be obtained from your `./node_modules/` folder.
+- {@link "mod"!npmPlugin}: provides a resolver that strips away `npm:` specifier prefixes, so that package-resources can be obtained from your `./node_modules/` folder. moreover, it supports auto-installation of any uncached npm-package.
 - {@link "mod"!resolverPlugin}: a namespaced plugin that provides the backbone pipeline for resolving the paths of all of the plugins above.
 - {@link "mod"!denoPlugins}: cumulation of the five plugins above, so that you can bundle code that deno natively understands, free of hassles.